shama/base-element/README.md

 ```

 ### `element.afterRender([params])`
 This method needs to be called when returning a constructed virtual tree.
+It
+will detect if we are at the top of the render tree and perform the DOM diff
+and patching.

 ```js
 Button.prototype.render = function (data) {